sohrabnamazinia/RL-Project/README.md

 # RL-Project

+The user only needs to run the Main.py file

 In the defined environment, x is the vertical axis starting from the top left Also, y is the horizontal axis starting from top left